-Dovpo is a vape company unheard of by me, and now I have their latest box mod entry in my hand, the Dovpo Trigger 168W temperature control mod.
+Dovpo is a vape company unheard of by me, and now we have their box mod entry, the Dovpo Trigger 168W mod.
 The Dovpo Trigger comes in a stand-alone package since there is no accompanying tank or atomizer in the kit.

 The Dovpo Trigger does not seem to be breaking any barriers since there isn’t anything new that it is bringing to the table.
 Except, there is something that the literature on the Dovpo purports to be different, and we’ll take a look at it later.

 What’s in the Box?